vanhauser-thc/thc-hydra/README.md

 -----------
 Here is an example of the JSON output.
 Notes on some of the fields:

-* `errormessages` - an array of zero or more strings that are normally printed to stderr at the end of the Hydra's run.
+* `error messages` - an array of zero or more strings that are normally printed to stderr at the end of the Hydra's run.
 The text is very free form.
 * `success` - indication if Hydra ran correctly without error (**NOT** if passwords were detected).
 This parameter is either the JSON value `true` or `false` depending on completion.
-* `quantityfound` - How many username+password combinations discovered.
+* `quantity found` - How many username+password combinations discovered.
 * `jsonoutputversion` - Version of the schema, 1.00, 1.01, 1.11, 2.00,
-   2.03, etc.  Hydra will make second tuple of the version to always be two digits to make it easier for downstream processors (as opposed to v1.1 vs v1.10).
+   2.03, etc.  Hydra will make the second tuple of the version to always be two digits to make it easier for downstream processors (as opposed to v1.1 vs v1.10).
 The minor-level versions are additive, so 1.02 will contain more fields than version 1.00 and will be backward compatible.
 Version 2.x will break something from version 1.x output.

 Version 1.00 example:
 ```